Alan Arkin, Oscar-winning 'Little Miss Sunshine' actor, dies at 89 – KION546

 “Just awful,” he said.
 “She was an exquisite lady, so being mean to her was hard.”

-1968’s “The Heart Is a Lonely Hunter,” in which he played a sensitive man who could not hear or speak, again elevated Arkin’s status in Hollywood.
+Arkin’s rise continued in 1968 with “The Heart Is a Lonely Hunter,” in which he played a sensitive man who could not hear or speak.
 He starred as the bumbling French detective in “Inspector Clouseau” that same year, but the film would become overlooked in favor of Peter Sellers’ Clouseau in the “Pink Panther” movies.

 “I used to think that my stuff had a lot of variety.
 But I realized that for the first twenty years or so, most of the characters I played were outsiders, strangers to their environment, foreigners in one way or another,” he told The Associated Press in 2007.